-The publisher of the RELIGIO-PHILOSOPH-ICAL JOURNAL, of Chicago, has reduced the price of that most excellent paper to \$2.50 per annum, strictly in advance.
-While especially devoted to the exposition of the truth of modern Spiritualism it also encourages freedom of thought and action in all matters pertaining to science and religion.
-The editor, Col. John C. Bundy, is an advanced thinker and aims to make a paper which shall com-mand the respect of all- both friends and opponents.-Republican, Joiet, Ill.
+to science and religion. . . .
+The editor, Col. John C. Bundy, is an advanced thinker and aims to make a paper which shall com-mand the respect of all- both friends and op-ponents.-Republican, Joliet, Ill.

-Has long held a high place in the affections of all religio-philosophical thinkers in the great Northwest,-Mercury, San Jose,
+Has long held a high place in the affections of all religio-philosophical thinkers in the great Northwest. - Mercury, San 'Jose, California.

 The subject of Spiritualism is daily attracting increased attention.
-The phenomena are now almost universally admitted, the only controversy being as to their cause.
+The phenomena are now almost universally admitted, the only con-troversy being as to their cause.
 Spiritualists claiming them to be the result of spirit interference and non-Spiritualists either denying or suspending judgment.
-The Journal, while claiming to be an exponent of the spiritual theory, is fair and impartial, and demands the strict test of scientific analysis to all phenomena.
-It asks no one to believe what cannot be demonstrated and deals fearlessly with all charlatans and frauds in the ranks of Spiritualism.
-It is a paper which commands the respect of all non-Spiritualists and is in no sense a partisan, sectarian or denominational paper.
-Whatever our predilections, the subject of Spiritualism cannot be ignored, and he who would be informed as to its standing or progress will find the JOURNAL, while pro-fessedly spiritualistic, mostly right on all social and reformatory questions of the day. - Herald, Winchester, Ind.
+The JOURNAL, while claiming to be an exponent of the spiritual theory, is fair and impartial, and demands the strict test of scientific analysis to all phenom-ena.
+It asks ho one to believe what cannot be demonstrated and deals for leader with all be demonstrated and deals fearlessly with all charlatans and frauds in the ranks of Spirit-ualism.
+It is a paper which commands the respect of all non-Spiritualists and is in no sense a partisan, sectarian or denominational Whatever our predilections, the subpaper. ect of Spiritualism cannot be ignored, and he who would be informed as to its standing or progress will find the JOURNAL, while professedly spiritualistic, mostly right on all social and reformatory questions of the day .- Herald, Winchester, Ind.